Adamskoullos/Nuxt-Guide/3-Hosting-And-Deployment.md

 # Hosting on AWS

-AWS makes it really easy and cheap to set up and host the front-end within a CI environment.
+AWS makes it really easy and cheap to set up and host the front-end within a CI/CD environment.

 The code base is stored as normal within the AWS CodeCommit secure repo with the following branch structure: